 Written for the students of the Leisure Course at Louisiana State University, the Informal Course at the University of Texas at Austin, and those taking the course online, Blogging for Beginners offers simple tips to conquer the blogging world.

 The Course Creator and Instructor Holly A. Phillips has compiled 51 blogging tips for beginners.
 These tips are for those thinking of starting a blog — even if you’re not sure what a blog is — or those who have started blogging but are looking to rise to the top.

 Holly’s second book, How To Make Lemonade, is her story from the beginning—as far as dating goes, anyway.

-Follow Holly from second grade, through high school, and even in college, as she navigates her way through love and heartbreak.
+Follow Holly from second grade, high school, and college as she navigates her way through love and heartbreak.